Structuring The Future: Diffusion LLM Speculative Decoding via Calibrated Draft Graphs: Experiments

 \subsection{Main Experiment}

-Table \ref{tab:main-exp} displays the acceleration provided by Spiffy for LLaDA-8B-Base, LLaDA-8B-Instruct, and LLaDA-1.5 and we see that across tasks and models, Spiffy enables speedups of $\mathbf{2.80{-}3.04\times}$.
-Notably, even if we allow only a smaller draft budget of $D=3$ drafts, using the calibrated graph configuration allows us to reach speedups of up to $\mathbf{2.4\times}$.
-The typical standard deviation in speedup for $D=3, 5, 8, 10$ is $\pm 0.14, 0.19, 0.25, 0.26$ respectively.
+Table \ref{tab:main-exp} displays the acceleration provided by Spiffy for LLaDA-8B-Instruct, Dream-7B-Instruct, and SDAR-8B-Chat-b32, and we see that across tasks and models, Spiffy enables NFE reductions of up to $9\times$ and token rate speedups of up to $6\times$ while preserving the model's accuracy.
+We include additional experiments on open-ended text-generation tasks from MMLU in Appendix \ref{appendix:open-text-exp} Table \ref{tab:open-text-exp}.

-Additionally, we see that model accuracy on downstream metrics is preserved up to minor differences in generations caused due to precision errors.
-These precision discrepancies are attributed to \texttt{torch.bfloat16} GPU matrix multiplication accumulation errors for tensors of different sizes and are discussed further in Appendix \ref{appendix:metrics}.

-This result demonstrates that Spiffy achieves consistent speedups of up to $3\times$ across base, instruction-tuned, and preference-tuned models.